-- A panel of experts identified that certain restraint techniques presented an unacceptable risk when used on children and young people.
+- A panel of experts identified that certain restraint techniques presented an unacceptable risk when used on children and young people and will not be used in John Ruskin.
 The techniques in question are: - the 'seated double embrace' which involves two members of staff forcing a person into a sitting position and leaning them forward, while a third monitors breathing; - the 'double basket-hold' which involves holding a person's arms across their chest; and - the 'nose distraction technique' which involves a sharp upward jab under the nose. - 4 Physical Control in Care Medical Panel 2008 7